wrld3d/wrld-sdk-samples/README.md

 ## Getting Started

+First, clone the repo: `git clone git@github.com:eegeo/mobile-sdk-harness.git`.

-See the links below for instructions for getting started on each platform.
+Then see the links below for instructions for getting started on each platform.

 Platform            | Languages
 --------------------|-----------------